-A3 is a lean thinking process where the problem owner should go through the different steps of the model until there is a proper solution to be implemented.
+The A3 methodology is a lean thinking process where the problem owner should go through the different steps of the model until there is a proper solution to be implemented.
 The owner needs to communicate actively with his colleagues and the mentor of the project.

-Let’s go through the different steps of the process.
+Let’s now examine the different steps that comprise the A3 process.

 First of all, you need to clarify the problem and briefly describe it.
 This is a starting point where the owner can add context and support the next steps.